roqueando/pluvius/README.md

 the project still in development and the next updates will be coded in the following tasks:
 - [x] model training and ONNX saving
 - [x] create Dockerfile for featurizer
+- [x] create utils for downloading the INMET dataset
 - [ ] create a worker pipeline with haskell for preprocessing
 - [ ] create an evaluation API for prediction